martian-cloud/tharsis-docs/docs/guides/overviews/module_registry.md

 #### Tharsis API

 The UI does not yet support creating module attestations, so we must interface with the API directly.
 The `GraphiQL Editor` allows querying and mutating data on the backend.
-To begin, simply click on your profile icon in top-right corner and select `GraphiQL Editor`.
+To begin, simply click on your profile icon in the top-right corner and select `GraphiQL Editor`.

 <details>
 <summary>Create Terraform module attestation GraphQL mutation</summary>